 - Release Date

 In the not-too-distant future, videogames have become truly interactive.
-Everyone’s logging on to play “Slayers”, the hip new ultra-real first-person shooter whose participants control actual people as their game characters.
+Everyone’s logging on to play “Slayers,” the hip new ultra-real first-person shooter whose participants control actual people as their game characters.
 Death row prisoners “volunteer” to be the i-cons for gaming dorks who pride themselves on their accomplishments in the virtual world more than those in the real one.
 The prisoners fight to win their potential freedom after 30 successful games, although, of course, no prisoner has ever won.
-Most of them die during the very real violence of the game, saving the federal government backers the cost of a lethal injection.
+Most of them die during the authentic violence of the game, saving the federal government backers the cost of a lethal injection.

 This is the world of Gamer, the absurd new actioner from the even more absurd directing duo of Mark Neveldine and Brian Taylor, co-helmers of Crank and Crank: High Voltage.
 Aside from pilfering their ideas from The Running Man and Death Race, they’ve made a hostile movie that pretends to contain some semblance of criticism toward escalating videogame brutality and social detachment.
 But its commentary is presented underneath an orgy of Hollywood movie violence and gratuitous boob close-ups.
 This oxymoronic approach explains why the filmmakers have resisted prescreening their films for critics.

-Designed by seedy mastermind Ken Castle (Michael C. Hall, perfectly cast), who doesn’t much like Kable surviving so long inside his invention, the game becomes increasingly unfair for players when its creator starts pulling the strings.
+Designed by seedy mastermind Ken Castle (Michael C. Hall, perfectly cast), who doesn’t much like Kable surviving so long inside his invention, the game becomes increasingly unfair for players when its creator starts pulling strings.
 Castle’s multi-billion-dollar virtual empire has its fingers in the prison system, bio-weaponry, and even politics, so he’s concerned when Kable comes way too close to defeating his monopoly.
 And though he’s on death row, our hero isn’t really a criminal; he’s a victim framed for someone else’s misdeeds.
-That mean you’re allowed to like him.
-Discovering this leads to a videogame-esque one-on-one finale the audience saw coming.
+That means you’re allowed to like him.
+Discovering this leads to a videogame-esque one-on-one finale the audience can see coming.

-Moments like this might be considered satire except there’s a conspicuous amount of exploitative nudity and violence throughout, and the filmmakers’ track record for meaningless trash doesn’t bode well for the argument that there’s a message here.
+Moments like this might be considered a satire, except there’s a conspicuous amount of exploitative nudity and violence throughout, and the filmmakers’ track record for meaningless trash doesn’t bode well for the argument that there’s a message here.
 Perhaps Gamer represents the next logical step in Neveldine and Taylor’s careers of making nothing but non-movies with videogame plots.
 They’re trying desperately to push their game-meets-movie setup and appeal to easily marketed teens.
 Perhaps they should retire as a directing team and give Activision or Capcom a call.
-Given the level of physical interaction of today’s videogames, initiated by the Wii, undeniably the filmmakers’ concept is timely.
+Given the level of physical interaction of today’s videogames, initiated by the Wii, undeniably, the filmmakers’ concept is timely.
 But the product has been clearly outlined for an audience made up of adolescent boys more concerned with the amount of blood spilled than the quality of the filmmaking.
 If you don’t fit into this demographic, stay away.
 Stay far away.